Hazem1234u/Saving-Nemo/README.md

-S  A  V I N G     N  E  M  O
+S  A  V I N G     N  E  M  O(video included in point 3)
 ----------------------

 # Saving Nemo is an Object Detection module for a mobile app for Nasa Space Apps Cairo (LEVERAGING AI/ML FOR PLASTIC MARINE DEBRIS CHALLENGE).